 Every test on this list owes its format to the Rice Purity Test.
 The yes-or-no structure, the 0-100 scale, the social sharing mechanic — all of these were established by the Rice Purity Test across nearly a century of use before the Innocence Test or any gaming variant existed.

+What makes the original difficult to replicate is not the format but the scale.
+The Rice Purity Test has been taken by enough people — across enough decades, ages, cultures, and backgrounds — that a score of 73 is actually meaningful as a comparative data point.
 The Innocence Test has personality labels but no comparative statistics.
 The AO3 purity test measures something genuine but specific.
-The university variants only make sense to people who attend those schools.
 The Rice Purity Test is the only test in this format with enough history and cross-demographic participation to make comparisons genuinely meaningful.

 Frequently Asked Questions